South Korea's Moon promises thorough probe as anger mounts at deadly sauna fire

 Jecheon's mayor told reporters the city was considering a mass funeral and planned to cover most of the costs.

-Investigators were still trying to find out the cause of the conflagration, but were focussing on a first-floor parking lot, Lee said.
+Investigators were still trying to find out the cause of the conflagration, but were focusing on a first-floor parking lot, Lee said.

 "There were cars parked on the first floor, and as they were burning, a large amount of toxic gases were released."